crate/cloud-reference/docs/subscription-plans.rst

 CRFREE
 ------

-This plan is aimed at new users that want to test and evaluate our offerings.
-It is perpetually free to use.
-Every user can deploy one Free Tier cluster in their organization without having to add a payment method.
+This plan is aimed at new users who want to test and evaluate CrateDB Cloud and is perpetually free to use.
+Every user can deploy one free tier cluster in their organization without adding a payment method.
 This plan also doesn't consume any
 :ref:`Free Credit <cloud-tutorials:free-trial-budget>` that you may have available.
 They are limited to one node with 2 CPUs, 2 GiB of memory, and 4